EemeliSurakkaBrink/sick-beasts-frontend/documentation/project_requirements_document.md

 Our project is an e-commerce store built for a skate clothing brand that focuses on sustainable, print-on-demand t-shirts.
 The store has been designed to appeal to young adults, environmentally conscious people, and skaters who appreciate dark humour and a tongue-in-cheek attitude.
 The core idea is to offer a visually engaging shopping experience that combines an edgy, high-contrast design with smooth, modern functionalities such as an interactive carousel, easy shopping basket management, secure checkout, and integrated customer reviews.

 This project is being built to meet the demand for sustainable fashion while showcasing a unique brand personality.
-The key objectives include delivering a seamless and intuitive user experience, enabling efficient backend management through Laravel and filament, and integrating essential e-commerce functionalities such as guest and registered user checkouts, secure payments (credit cards and PayPal), marketing via email, and social media integration (including Instagram).
+The key objectives include delivering a seamless and intuitive user experience, enabling efficient backend management through Sanity CMS, and integrating essential e-commerce functionalities such as guest and registered user checkouts, secure payments (credit cards and PayPal), marketing via email, and social media integration (including Instagram).
 Success will be measured by a site that is both robust and flexible enough to scale with additional product categories in the future.

 ## 2. In-Scope vs. Out-of-Scope